tznind/Wanderer/Cookbook.md

 Assert.AreEqual(new Stat("Trouble"),new Stat("Trouble"));
 ```

-The [StatCollection] class dynamically defines stats as you ask for them (in the below example Dangerous and Wild are completely new stats never before seen and not even declared in stats.yaml) e.g.
+The [StatsCollection] class dynamically defines stats as you ask for them (in the below example Dangerous and Wild are completely new stats never before seen and not even declared in stats.yaml) e.g.

 ```csharp
   // Create a new collection where all stats are 0